joonggonyim/P4-CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+I first identified the pixels where the lane lines were.
+Using the conversion factor of pixels/meter, I converted these pixels into meters.
+Then, I fit a new polynomial to these pixel values in meter.
+Using the formula provided in lecture, I calculated the radius.
 I did this with the function 'calculateCurvature_meter()' in my notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.